 However, by introducing pre delay, the reflections arrive to us after the direct sound.
 This makes the sound appear closer to us.
 That’s because this is what you would experience if you were stood close to an instrument.
 You would first hear the direct sound straight from the instrument to your ears.
 After that, you would hear the sound that had reflected from the room’s boundaries.

 This technique is often used for vocals.
 Generally, we want to keep the vocals up front in a mix, but with no pre delay, reverb makes the vocals sound further away.
-Introducing pre delay for the vocal reverb allows us to enjoy the benefits that adding reverb to the vocals provides, whilst keeping the vocals up front in the mix.
+Introducing pre delay for the vocal reverb allows us to enjoy the benefits that adding reverb to the vocals provides, whilst keeping the vocals up front.

 Pre delay for clarity

 Pre delay can also be used to maintain a signal’s clarity when adding reverb to it.
 That’s because, by its very nature, reverb has the potential to make things sound less clear and less defined.
 As such, allowing the reverb to occur too quickly in relation to the dry sound can potentially compromise the clarity and presence of the signal.
-By using the pre delay parameter, you are able to delay the occurrence of the reverb.
+By using the pre delay parameter, you are able to delay the occurrence of the reflections.
 This retains the clarity and definition of the dry signal.
-Again, this can be of particular use for things like vocals, where you want to add reverb, but you don’t want to lose clarity, presence and definition.

 Reverb plugin parameters: Decay Time